Being accused of a sex crime is a traumatic experience.

 Sex crime charges in Maryland are taken very seriously.
 Even if the accusations are false, you still need a dedicated team to protect your rights throughout the legal process.
 Working with an experienced sex crimes lawyer could improve your chances of avoiding unfair penalties.

-At Nguyen Roche Sutton, we have already helped hundreds of clients avoid serious legal consequences.
+At Nguyen Roche, we have already helped hundreds of clients avoid serious legal consequences.
 Contact us to discuss your case today.